Frequently asked questions about weddings

 Can relatives participate in the ceremony?

-Yes, we do encourage their participation, Time is even allocated to it.
+Yes, we do encourage their participation, time is even allocated to it.
 Whether reading a text, a poem or playing a musical instrument, as per your wishes.

 How long is the ceremony?